Alondono97/blog.alondono.me/_posts/2021-02-15-my-stroke-of-insight.md

 > I learned that I had the power to choose whether to hook into a feeling and prolong its presence in my body, or just let it quickly flow right out of me.
 Pg.
 126

 Dr. Taylor uses her experience to encourage the reader to engage with the present more often and be more introspective towards the state of their mind and body.
-The philosophy and behaviors that Dr. Taylor advocates for are not necessarily /identical/ to those encouraged by mindfulness proponents, but they are in many ways similar and seek to produce the same results.
+The philosophy and behaviors that Dr. Taylor advocates for are not necessarily *identical* to those encouraged by mindfulness proponents, but they are in many ways similar and seek to produce the same results.

 I am by no means a highly experienced practitioner of mindfulness, but I have, at times, engaged in periods of consistent daily meditation that produced a heightened sense of awareness over the thoughts and emotions that arose in my mind and body.
 Anecdotally, I can concur that this awareness gave rise to a nuanced understanding of choice over how to react to those feelings, and at times even allowed for the embracing or releasing of them at will.
 Remnants of this awareness have continued existing in my conscious psyche, but not as vividly without extended periods of consistent meditation practice.

 More comparisons between mindfulness teachings and Dr. Taylor’s insights continue throughout the book.
 A common description of meditation involves imagining your thoughts as clouds floating in the wind.
-As they come into your mind, you /acknowledge/ their presence, but you do not hold on to them, you simply let them drift away with the breeze.
+As they come into your mind, you *acknowledge* their presence, but you do not hold on to them, you simply let them drift away with the breeze.
 Similarly, Dr. Taylor states:

 > Become aware of your extraneous thoughts, thank them for their service, and ask them to be silent for a little while.
 Pg.
 170